Miguel Ángel Navarro Quintero

 Miguel Ángel Navarro Quintero (born 11 January 1951) is a Mexican physician and politician affiliated with the National Regeneration Movement (Morena).
-He served as a senator in the LXIV Legislature of the Mexican Congress from the state of Nayarit, his second term as senator after being elected to the LVIII and LIX Legislatures (2000-2006).
-He was also a federal deputy in the LVII and LX Legislatures and a two-time gubernatorial candidate in Nayarit.
-He is the current Governor of Nayarit.
+He served in the Senate for the state of Nayarit from 2018 to 2020, his second term as senator from after being elected in the 2000 general election for the 2000–2006 term.
+He was also a federal deputy in the 57th (1997–2000) and 60th (2006–2009) sessions of Congress and ran two times, unsuccessfully, as a gubernatorial candidate in Nayarit.
+After winning the election in 2021, he is the current governor of Nayarit.

 Life

 Navarro attended the School of Medicine of the Instituto Politécnico Nacional and graduated in 1976 as a surgeon.
-That same year, he joined the Institutional Revolutionary Party and the National Confederation of Popular Organizations (CNOP).
+That same year, he joined the Institutional Revolutionary Party (PRI) and the National Confederation of Popular Organizations (CNOP).

 As a doctor, Navarro obtained his specialty in obstetrics and gynecology in 1980, rising through the ranks of the ISSSTE hospital system.
 Between 1981 and 1986, he was the director of the Aquiles Calles Ramírez General Hospital in Tepic, which is part of the ISSSTE system.
 Additionally, he was a professor at the Universidad Autónoma de Nayarit between 1982 and 1996, heading the Joaquín Herrera School of Nursing.
 Between 1986 and 1989, he represented the ISSSTE in Tepic, and he entered the state government proper in 1989, first as a director of medical services and finally, between 1996 and 1997, as the state secretariat of health.